pa-nik/re-imagining-access/docs/index.md

 The first version of ArchivesSpace was released in September 2013, with support from the Andrew W. Mellon Foundation and collaboration between New York University, the University of Illinois Urbana-Champaign and the University of California San Diego.
 The application is developed in the Java programming language and has been tested on Linux, Mac OS X, and Windows operating systems.

-[ArchivesSpace repository](https://github.com/archivesspace/archivesspace) on Github shows that it is an actively developed project at the time of this writing.
+[ArchivesSpace repository](https://github.com/archivesspace/archivesspace) on Github shows that it is an actively developed project (at the time of this writing the latest code update was committed on November 22, 2022).
 Additional documentation and overview of the application are available at [archivesspace.atlassian.net](https://archivesspace.atlassian.net/wiki/spaces/ADC/overview).
 Developer API for the latest version of ArchivesSpace is documented on [ArchivesSpace Github Pages](https://archivesspace.github.io/archivesspace/api).

 ## Archivematica Architecture